shahinvaseghi/invpro/docs/production_module_db_design_plan.md

 Additional considerations:

 - Unique constraint on `(company_id, transfer_code)` ensures document uniqueness.
+- Auto-generated `transfer_code` using sequential code generation (8 digits with "TR" prefix).
+- `order_id` must reference a `ProductOrder` with a BOM.
+- `approved_by_id` filters to show only users with APPROVE permission for `production.transfer_requests`.
+- Inherits from `LockableModel` - documents are locked after approval.
-- Use a companion detail table to store line-by-line materials, quantities, and warehouse movements.
+- Use companion detail table (`production_transfer_to_line_item`) to store line-by-line materials, quantities, and warehouse movements.
+- BOM items are automatically populated when order is selected.
+- Extra items (not in BOM) can be added by users (only editable before lock).
 - Integrate workflow with inventory reservations/issues to maintain stock accuracy.
+- Can create consumption issues from approved transfer requests (requires `CREATE_ISSUE_FROM_TRANSFER` permission).

 #### Table: `production_transfer_to_line_item`